 Cite this article as:

 Filonov A, Danilov V, Abkaryan A, Ivanenko A, Korets A. (2023).
 DIAMOND MOLECULE.
 In F. Kongoli, A. B. Bhattacharya, A.C.
 Pandey, G. Sandhu, F. Quattrocchi, L. Sajo-Bohus, S. Singh, H.S.
 Virk, R.M.
-Santilli, M. Mikalajunas, E. Aifantis, T. Vougiouklis, P. Mandell, E. Suhir, D. Bammann, J. Baumgardner, M. Horstemeyer, N. Morgan, R. Prabhu, A. Rajendran (Eds.), Sustainable Industrial Processing Summit Intl.
+Santilli, M. Mikalajunas, E. Aifantis, T. Vougiouklis, P. Mandell, E. Suhir, D. Bammann, J. Baumgardner, M. Horstemeyer, N. Morgan, R. Prabhu, A. Rajendran (Eds.), Sustainable Industrial Processing Summit Volume 13 Intl.
 Symp on Physics, Mathematics and Multiscale Mechanics (pp. 133-134).
 Montreal, Canada: FLOGEN Star Outreach